-Belts and hoses operate in a harsh marine environment.
-Inspect them once in a while and heed the manufacturer's schedule for their replacement.
+Any belts and hoses your outboard has have to operate in the brutally harsh marine environment.
+Give them a glance once in a while, and heed the manufacturer's schedule for their replacement.
 If you find cracking or fraying, be safe and replace.
-Do not attempt to "flip" a belt in order to extend its life or handle the belt with lubricant of any kind on your fingers.
+Do not attempt to "flip" a belt in order to extend its life, nor handle the belt with lubricant of any kind on your fingers.
 Keep these safe from spray-on lubricants, too.

-TIP: Yamaha four-stroke outboard timing belts and HPDI® two-stroke outboard high-pressure fuel pump belts are cogged and Kevlar®-impregnated, making them super-tough and non-stretchable.
+Tip: Yamaha four-stroke outboard timing belts and HPDI® two-stroke outboard high-pressure fuel pump belts are cogged and Kevlar®-impregnated, making them super-tough and non-stretchable.
 Still, Yamaha recommends they be changed every five years or 1000 hours.